jeffreyjw/uam.js/README.md

 Run Tests

-Open `SpecRunner.html` in your browser and test with jasmine
+Open `test/test0/index.html` in your browser and check out the example

 ### How to use